Consumer and Worker Protection (CWP)

 Description

 The NYC Department of Consumer and Worker Protection (DCWP) protects and enhances the daily economic lives of New Yorkers to create thriving communities.
-DCWP licenses more than 51,000 businesses in more than 40 industries and enforces key consumer protection, licensing, and workplace laws that apply to countless more.
-By supporting businesses through equitable enforcement and access to resources and, by helping to resolve complaints, DCWP protects the marketplace from predatory practices and strives to create a culture of compliance.
-Through its community outreach and the work of its offices of Financial Empowerment and Labor Policy & Standards, DCWP empowers consumers and working families by providing the tools and resources they need to be educated consumers and to achieve financial health and work-life balance.
+DCWP licenses more than 45,000 businesses in more than 40 industries and enforces key consumer protection and workplace laws that apply to countless more.
+By supporting businesses through equitable enforcement and access to resources DCWP empowers consumers and working families by providing the tools and resources they need to achieve financial health and work-life balance.
 DCWP also conducts research and advocates for public policy that furthers its work to support New York City’s communities.
-For more information about DCWP and its work, call 311 or visit DCWP at nyc.gov/DCWP or on its social media sites, Twitter, Facebook, Instagram and YouTube.
+For more information about DCWP and its work, call 311 or visit DCWP at nyc.gov/DCWP, sign up for its newsletter, or follow on its social media sites, X, Facebook, Instagram, and YouTube.
+READ MORE |

 Addresses

-42 Broadway, New York NY, 10004 Map this
+| 42 Broadway, New York NY, 10004 Map this |

 Contact Numbers

-24 hour citywide information and consumer complaints: Dial 311 or: (212) NEW-YORK
+| 24 hour citywide information and consumer complaints: Dial 311 or: (212) NEW-YORK |

-TTY: (212) 436-0482
+| TTY: (212) 436-0482 |

 Personnel

-First Deputy Commissioner - Kenny Minaya
+| First Deputy Commissioner - Vacant |